-- Avoid standing for long periods.
-When standing, keep your weight evenly between your feet, and stand with your legs slightly apart. - Do not force movements of the hip or test 'how far it will go'. - If your leg is swollen, rest frequently on the bed preferably with your leg supported.
-This is better than resting the leg on a foot stool. - Avoid kneeling until you discuss this with your surgeon. - Avoid sexual intercourse until you feel comfortable. - Care must be taken when gardening or resuming activities discuss with your physiotherapist or surgeon first.
+Avoid standing for long periods.

+- If your leg is swollen, rest frequently on the bed preferably with two pillows under your lower leg.
+This is better than resting the leg on a foot stool. - Avoid kneeling until you discuss this with your surgeon.